BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/crud_server.md

 # (R)ead

-Next up, the ability to see all items in our Robots collection.
+Next up, the ability to see all items in our 'robots' collection.

 First, verify user input within our async `start()` function.